Some Notes You Hold: New and Selected Poems

 Some Notes You Hold: New and Selected Poems is about surviving what life throws at us as we age.
 The so-called “golden years” are so named because of the high admission price—the tremendous losses, disappointments, illnesses, and failures we all experience if we live long enough.
 The first part of the book, called “Letting Go,” focuses on surviving deep grief.
 The middle section is a musical interlude, exploring the tremendous power of music to heal us mentally, physically, and spiritually and to reorder our thinking and our emotions.
 The last section, “Holding On,” explores the roads leading to survival: prayer and meditation, communion with the natural world, and writing.
 The price paid for those “golden years” leads to the prize: insight, joy, and a kind of peace we were incapable of when we were young.

-Rita Quillen’s new novel Wayland, a sequel to Hiding Ezra, will be published by Iris Press in fall, 2019.
-Her full-length poetry collection, The Mad Farmer’s Wife, was published in 2016 by Texas Review Press, a Texas A & M affiliation and was a finalist for the Weatherford Award in Appalachian Literature from Berea College.
+Rita Quillen’s novel Wayland, a sequel to Hiding Ezra, was published by Iris Press (2019).
+Her full-length poetry collection, The Mad Farmer’s Wife, was published in 2016 by Texas Review Press, and was a finalist for the Weatherford Award in Appalachian Literature from Berea College.
 Her novel Hiding Ezra, released by Little Creek Books, was a finalist for the 2005 DANA Awards.
 One of six semi-finalists for the 2012-14 Poet Laureate of Virginia, she received three Pushcart nominations, and a Best of the Net nomination in 2012.
 Read more at www.ritasimsquillen.com.

 Framed within the twin templates of scripture and domestic ritual, these poems pay loving homage to hard times and the resilience it takes to survive them.
 Quillen often employs a colloquial voice that perfectly fits these poems, poems that ring as brightly as the “big bell on the steeple” of the family church, narrative poems animated by metaphors of music, “music . . . the creek you swam in.”
 I am grateful for this collection and how it unfailingly reminds me that beyond heartache, poetry persists in offering deep solace.